sebast26/hack-and-play/golang/basic-math-helper/README.md

 Program offers following options for generating exercises:

 - `subtract_result_always_9` - generates exercises with subtract operations that will always result in 9
-- `random` - generates random set of exercises without any scheme
+- `random_subtract` - generates random set of subtract exercises without any scheme